JFormDesigner/markdown-writer-fx/README.md

 -------

   * Tomas Mikula for [RichTextFX], [ReactFX], [WellBehavedFX], [Flowless] and [UndoFX]
-  * Mikael Grev for [MigLayout] and Tom Eugelink and MigPane
+  * Mikael Grev for [MigLayout] and Tom Eugelink for MigPane
   * sirthias for [pegdown] Markdown parser
   * Jens Deters for [FontAwesomeFX]